Book publishing commissioning: graduate area of work

 Most editorial opportunities arise in London and the south east, or with academic publishers in major towns and cities (Oxford, Cambridge etc.).
 Many jobs receive little advertising; those that are advertised attract intense competition, so networking, job shadowing and speculative applications are essential – part-time and temporary jobs can often lead to permanent work.

 A tiny number of publishing companies offer structured graduate entry schemes.
-Vacancies are advertised in newspapers and publications such as The Bookseller, Campaign, Print Week, The Publisher, Printing World and Publishing News.
+Vacancies are advertised in newspapers and publications such as The Bookseller, Campaign, Print Week, The Publisher and Publishers Weekly.
 Recruitment agencies also advertise opportunities.